 The lid on this fan opens with an electrical motor and includes twin arms for better resilience in high winds.

-It boasts a 900 CFM rating and comes with all necessary mounting screws and hardware for an easy installation.
+It boasts a 900 CFM rating and comes with all necessary mounting screws and hardware for easy installation.

-2: Fan-Tastic 3-Speed Manual RV Roof Vent Fan
+2. Best For Quiet Operation: Fan-Tastic 3-Speed Manual RV Roof Vent Fan

 If you’re tired of the annoying noise that your old RV vent fan is making, you’ll love the quiet operation of the Fan-Tastic Vent 1200 Series.

-This Fan-Tastic Vent 1200 Series is one of the quietest RV vent fant on the market and it features a powerful 12-inch fan blade to remove warm and air moisture from the cabin of your RV.
+This Fan-Tastic Vent 1200 Series is one of the quietest RV vent fans on the market and it features a powerful 12-inch fan blade to remove warm and air moisture from the cabin of your RV.

 It fits all standard 14” x 14” RV roof openings and features a white base that will blend right into the roof of your RV.